jvalverde092/pdsnd_github/README.md

 ## Filter by city, month and day-of-week
 In the program yo can choose one of the 3 cities, then you can filter by month, day-of-week, both or not at all.

+## Show raw data
+When the stastistics are swhon, then you can show 5 rows of the choosen city.

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.